chihacknight/chihacknight.org/_posts/projects/2016-06-01-e-coli-predictions.md

 ---
 layout: project
 categories:
-  - project
+  - projects
 title: "Predicting E. Coli levels in Chicago beaches"
 date: 2016-05-01
 image: /images/projects/e-coli-predictions.jpg
-description: "An improved statistical model used to predict the E. coli levels at Chicago's beaches to determine whether a beach advisory is issued to warn swimmers of potentially high levels of bacteria."
+description: "Chicago has three-dozen beaches that, sometimes, have high E. Coli levels.
+When do we need to warn the 9 million annual visitors of potentially high E. Coli levels?
+In 2016, members of Chi Hack Night built an improved statistical model to predict the E. coli levels at Chicago's beaches."
 github: https://github.com/Chicago/e-coli-beach-predictions
 creators:
  - Tom Schenk